grahamstark/ScottishTaxBenefitModel.jl/docs/ima-2026/ima-proposal.typ

 == Summary

-The Future Economy Scotland think tank is [...].
-They have been funded by #link("xx")[Aberdeen ..] to produce a comprehensive
+#link("https://www.futureeconomy.scot/")[Future Economy Scotland] (FES) is a non-partisan think tank that aims to create a new economy that is democratic, sustainable and just.
-..
-"XXX", due to be published in ??
-March 2026.
-This talk describes our experience of producing microsimulation modelling for the whole range of devolved taxes, which a view to finding the fairest and most equitable way of raising significant revenue for funding a just Green Transition.
+FES have been funded by #link("https://www.aberdeenplc.com/en-gb/corporate-sustainability/aberdeen-group-charitable-trust")[Aberdeen Group Charitable Trust] to produce a comprehensive report on fiscal options for the devolved Scottish government, due to be published in March 2026.
+This talk describes our experience of working with FES to produce microsimulation modelling for the whole range of devolved taxes, which a view to finding the fairest and most equitable way of raising significant revenue for funding a just Green Transition.